travisbutcher/local-government-online-apps/doc/markdown/HowToSearchForGeocodedAddresses.md

 }, {
 ```

 So what is the "featureSearcher" component?
-It's a js.LGSearchFeatureLayerMultiplexer:
+It's a [js.LGSearchFeatureLayerMultiplexer][]:

 ```json
 }, {